emarsden/dash-mpd-cli/README.md

 - The application can download content available over HTTP, HTTPS and HTTP/2.
 Network bandwidth can be throttled (see the `--limit-rate` commandline argument).

-- Support for SOCKS and HTTP proxies, via the `--proxy` commandline argument.
+- Support for SOCKS and HTTP **proxies**, via the `--proxy` commandline argument.
 The following environment variables can also be used to specify the proxy at a system level: `HTTP_PROXY` or `http_proxy` for HTTP connections, `HTTPS_PROXY` or `https_proxy` for HTTPS connections, and `ALL_PROXY` or `all_proxy` for all connection types.
 The system proxy can be disabled using the `--no-proxy` commandline argument.

-- Support for HTTP Basic authentication (see the `--auth-username` and `--auth-password` commandline arguments) and for Bearer authentation (see the `--auth-bearer` commandline argument).
+- Support for HTTP Basic **authentication** (see the `--auth-username` and `--auth-password` commandline arguments) and for Bearer authentation (see the `--auth-bearer` commandline argument).
 This authentication information is sent both to the server which hosts the DASH manifest, and to the server that hosts the media segments (the latter often being a CDN).

-- Subtitles: download support for WebVTT, TTML, SRT, tx3g and SMIL streams, as well as some support for the wvtt format.
+- **Subtitles**: download support for WebVTT, TTML, SRT, tx3g and SMIL streams, as well as some support for the wvtt format.
 We support both subtitles published as a complete file and segmented subtitles made available in media fragments.

-- The application can read cookies from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge browsers on Linux, Windows and MacOS, thanks to the [bench_scraper](https://crates.io/crates/bench_scraper) crate.
+- The application can read **cookies** from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge browsers on Linux, Windows and MacOS, thanks to the [bench_scraper](https://crates.io/crates/bench_scraper) crate.
 See the `--cookies-from-browser` commandline argument.
 Browsers that support multiple profiles will have all their profiles scraped for cookies.

-- XLink elements (only with actuate=onLoad semantics), including resolve-to-zero.

-- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

-- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS, AVI), and all the codecs supported by these applications.

-- Any video resolution available on the streaming server, including 1080p and 4K content.

-- Support for decrypting media streams that use ContentProtection (DRM 🗝️).
+- Support for **decrypting** media streams that use ContentProtection (DRM 🗝️).
 This requires either the `mp4decrypt` or `shaka-packager` commandline application to be installed. mp4decrypt is available from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) ([binaries are available](https://www.bento4.com/downloads/) for common platforms), and [shaka-packager